 Will I Lose My Job if I File for Bankruptcy?

 Absolutely not.
 Canadian law states that you cannot get fired from your job for merely filing for personal bankruptcy.
-It’s illegal, and it puts your employer at significant risk of a lawsuit.
+It’s illegal, and it puts your employer at a significant risk of a lawsuit.

 The only exception – and it’s still not a “firing” – is when someone works in the financial industry.
 Careers like investment broker, accountant, insurance broker, and even sometimes an attorney often must disclose things about their personal finances.
 Being bankrupt is one of those things.
 The reason is that it is a direct reflection of their money management skills.